TejeshMannala/Doctors-Management-System/README.md

 1. User submits credentials → backend validates → issues a signed JWT token
 2. Token is stored on the client and sent with every subsequent protected request
 3. Backend middleware verifies the token's signature and expiry on each request
-4. If invalid or expired, the request is rejected with a `401 Unauthorized` response
+4. If invalid or expired → request is rejected with `401 Unauthorized`

 ### Role-Based Access Control
 ```
-Role: "patient"  →  Can: browse doctors, book appointments, manage own profile
+Role: "patient"  →  Can: browse doctors, book appointments, access prescriptions
 Role: "admin"    →  Can: everything above + add/edit/delete doctors, manage all users
 ```